JClarke-96/eng84_data_collections/README.md

 - Can be retrieved by it's value or the key
 - Syntax dict{}
 - Can contain other data types including a list

+## What is a set?
+- Unordered set of data
+- Sets are MUTABLE
+- Syntax {}